Streaming Pipelines

 3. Log Streaming (Kafka + Loki + SSE)

-Purpose: Providing searchable, structured logs from both the platform components and the tools.
+Purpose: Providing searchable, structured logs from both the platform components and the tools.- Ingestion: Kafka (as a reliable buffer).

 - Aggregation: Grafana Loki.